Midvaal Local Municipality

 The Oprah Winfrey School was established in the area.
-In addition golfer Greg Norman invested into the Eye of Africa Golfing Estate development for which he designed the golf course.
-The municipality’s major achievement has been attracting Sedibeng Breweries, South Africa’s distributors of Heineken into the area.
-The brewery has set up its national offices along Midvaal R59 freeway/ corridor and has brought with it new opportunities for job creation and small businesses.
+In addition, golfer Greg Norman invested into the Eye of Africa Golfing Estate development, for which he designed the golf course.
+The municipality's major achievement has been attracting Sedibeng Breweries, South Africa's distributors of Heineken, into the area.
+The brewery has set up its national offices along the R59 freeway corridor and has brought with it new opportunities for job creation and small businesses.

 Politics

 The municipal council consists of thirty members elected by mixed-member proportional representation.
 Fifteen councillors are elected by first-past-the-post voting in fifteen wards, while the remaining fifteen are chosen from party lists so that the total number of party representatives is proportional to the number of votes received.
 In the election of 1 November 2021 the Democratic Alliance (DA) won a majority of nineteen seats on the council.

 The following table shows the results of the election.